Cockman Family Bluegrass Gospel Group

 Dr. John Cockman, Jr.

 John, Jr. sings bass and plays the fiddle in the group.
 His unique style of vocal arrangement has helped to strengthen the Cockman Family's sound.
 Eleven of his original songs have been recorded by the family, four of which have been released as singles to radio.
 John teaches fiddle online at www.bluegrassdaddy.com, and also a free fiddle workshop in Blowing Rock, NC each Tuesday evening during the summer to some fifty children and others.
 John teaches physics at Appalachian State University in Boone, North Carolina.
 He has developed our web site, www.cockmanfamily.com.
-John and his wife Jennifer have three daughters, Arwen, Lorien, and Morgen.
+John and his wife Jennifer have three daughters, Arwen, Lorien, and Morgen, and one son, Daniel.
 The oldest daughters go by the "Butterpats."
 They have produced three full length albums.
 The Butterpats have won the Yodeling Duo and the Youth Harmony awards at the Western Music Association in Albuquerque, NM.

 Billy Cockman won the 2013-2014, National Banjo Championship in Winfield, KS.
 In addition, he won the 2009 North Carolina State banjo championship and the 2010 South Carolina State banjo championship.
 Billy sings lead and tenor and plays the banjo and guitar for the group, and also writes for the family.
 Billy is a licensed contractor and an engineer in a local furniture industry.
 Billy also teaches banjo.
 He and his wife Jamie have two children, Jeremiah and Emma.

 David is the bass fiddler and sings baritone for the group.
 He helps with the emcee work and provides lots of humor for live performances.
 David is a manager at a local furniture industry.
 He and his wife Jessie have three children, Joseph, Noah, and Sophie.